sicefguroni/aral-educational-ai/README.md

 Aral-AI tackles the problem of information overload in student modules.
 Instead of CTRL+F searching through massive PDFs, students can chat with their materials.

-Uniquely, Aral-AI features Cultural Localization.
+Uniquely, Aral-AI features **Cultural Localization**.
 It doesn't just answer; it adopts the persona of a friendly Filipino tutor, capable of explaining complex academic concepts in Taglish, Cebuano (Bisaya), or Formal English.
 It leverages Groq's high-speed inference to provide near-instant feedback.

 ## 🏗️ Architecture